 - Triangle – This will result in a downward slash counting as mounting damage.
 This means if you connect this, you will be stick on the monster’s back.

-This attack do not provide super damage, but this make MHW Sword & Shield one of the best weapons for mounting monster on-the-fly.
+This attack does not provide super damage, but this makes MHW Sword & Shield one of the best weapons for mounting monster on-the-fly.
 As other weapons technically don’t have a jump attack (minus the Insect Glaive of course) and require some terrain setup to mount monsters.

 This will also make you an awesome supporter who can help down a monster when needed.
 Be caution though, mounting attacks do have some sort of “cool-down” period.
 The more you do it, the longer it takes to perform another mount again.
 It’s may not be new to veteran hunters, but it’s something worth mention before start spamming.